raspberrypilearning/stamping-app/en/step_5.md

 --- /task ---

 --- task ---
 Choose or create in Paint Editor a sprite for each button you need.
-Don't forget to add a simple icon on each button sprite to visually communicate the buttons effect.
+Don't forget to add a simple icon on top of each button sprite to visually communicate the button's effect.

 **Tip:** There are some useful button graphics in Scratch - to find these search for buttons in Choose a Sprite.

 --- /task ---

 --- task ---
-Position the buttons where they need to go on the Stage.
+Position the buttons where you want them to go on the menu on the Stage.

 --- /task ---

 --- task ---

 Click on the Code tab of each of the button sprites and add the following code.
-On each of the button sprites, don't forget to add a New message to the broadcast which is easy to understand i.e if the button flips the costume then call the message flip etc. Make sure you are in the correct button sprite's Code tab when doing this:
+On each of the button sprites, don't forget to add a New message to broadcast which is easy to understand i.e if the button flips the costume then call the broadcast message flip etc. Make sure you are in the correct button sprite's Code tab when creating the code:

 ```blocks3
 when this sprite clicked